All Episodes

 He's doing his level best to try.

-But he's not going to be able to succeed in the long haul.
+He's doing everything he can to knock it down, but he's not going to be able to succeed in the long haul.

-Our argument is why go through this in the first place.
+Our argument is: why go through this in the first place?

 Why have to sit here and put up with a socialist who doesn't like the country as it was founded?

-And have to go through this whole mishmash of having him try to destroy it and have some success at it and then have to rebuild it.
+And to go through this whole mishmash of having him try to destroy it and have some success at it and then have to rebuild it.

-people's lives get harmed greatly in the process of all this happening.
+People's lives get harmed greatly in the process of all this happening.

-Some guy's silly ideological beliefs to be given a test.
+All of us say some guy's silly ideological beliefs to be given a test.

 All this is so unnecessary.